TN72 GPS Receiver

 Can I use a TN72 X GPS outside of the U.S. ?

-At the current time the use of a TN72 X (configured to SIL3) is only recommended in the U.S. by light-sport and experimental types.
-This configuration should be avoided elsewhere as TABS is appropriate transponder setting in Europe for both gliders and powered aircraft.
+At the current time the use of a TN72 (configured to SIL3) is for light-sport and experimental types (including experimental gliders) in the U.S. This configuration should be avoided elsewhere as TABS is appropriate transponder setting in Europe for both gliders and powered aircraft.

 Can the TN72 be used in Australia and New Zealand

 At the current time the TN72 can be used for gliders, balloons and lighter than air types.
-Regulators are considering if TABS technology might be suitable for other types, a decision is expected later in 2018.
+Regulators are considering if TABS technology might be suitable for other types, a decision on further TSO-C199 equipment use is expected later in 2018.